harryhorton/node-nmap/README.md

 # Node-NMAP
 NPM package enabling your [NodeJs] application to interface with the features of [NMAP].
 This package requires that [NMAP] is installed and available to the running node application.

-Warning:  Occasionally NMAP will freeze when the application is stopped before a complete scan.
+Warning:  Occasionally NMAP will freeze when the application is stopped before a complete scan. \[fix implemented\]

 Request:  While runNmap() will accept valid NMAP arguments, the XML to JSON conversion is only checking for specific things.
 If there is a common or useful NMAP feature that you would like to see included, please submit an issue and I will work it in.